Health Insurance For IVF

 Is IVF covered by Medicare?

-Medicare covers a proportion of the costs associated with a cycle of IVF.15Australian Government, Services Australia – Medicare services for conceiving, pregnancy and birth
+Medicare covers a proportion of the costs associated with a cycle of IVF.

-The difference between the Medicare benefit and the amount charged by the clinic is known as the ‘out-of-pocket costs’, which vary depending on the required treatment, which clinic you attend, and whether you’ve reached the Medicare Safety Net threshold.16 Australian Government, Services Australia – Medicare Safety Nets, What are the thresholds?
+The difference between the Medicare benefit and the amount charged by the clinic is known as the ‘out-of-pocket costs’, which vary depending on the required treatment, which clinic you attend, and whether you’ve reached the Medicare Safety Net threshold.

 Finding the right Health Insurance for infertility and IVF

 If you’re trying for a baby, you’ve already got a lot on your mind.
-At the same time, having a Health Insurance policy that helps cover the cost of appropriate services and treatment can provide significant peace of mind.
+At the same time, having a Health Insurance policy that helps cover the cost of appropriate services and treatment can provide significant peace of mind and help ease some of the financial strain.

 iSelect makes it easy to compare a range of policies and providers, so you can find a health fund that gives you the cover you need.
 Call our friendly team on 1800 784 772 to learn more about Health Insurance for IVF and they can try and help you find cover that suits you without any added stress.